LeNPaul/portfolio-jekyll-theme/projects/nwobhm.md

 permalink: /NWOBHM/
 ---

-In the late-1970s and early-1980s, as the British Heavy Metal supergroups (**Black Sabbath**, **Deep Purple**, **Led Zeppelin**) that once were part of the anti-establishment, had now become part of the Establishment, a new wave of British Heavy Metal (NWOBHM) emerged all over Britain "to satisfy the loyal fans' need for live music at grass-roots level."<sup>1</sup> As a genre, NWOBHM encompasses diverse mainstream and underground styles, but one thing that bands playing in this genre shared in common is that they drew inspiration from the anti-establishment punk movement of the late-1970s, producing fast and raw songs.
+In the late-1970s and early-1980s, as the British Heavy Metal supergroups (**Black Sabbath**, **Deep Purple**, **Led Zeppelin**) that once were part of the anti-establishment, had now become part of the establishment, a new wave of British Heavy Metal (NWOBHM) emerged all over Britain "to satisfy the loyal fans' need for live music at grass-roots level."<sup>1</sup> As a genre, NWOBHM encompasses diverse mainstream and underground styles, but one thing that bands playing in this genre shared in common is that they drew inspiration from the anti-establishment punk movement of the late-1970s, producing fast and raw songs.

 With respect to NWOBHM logos, what was said earlier about Heavy Metal logos also applies here -- style-wise they're all over the place.
+But there seems to have been one common principle: bands wanted something that reflected their raw edge.
+Which is why quite a number of bands (most notably **Motörhead** and **Iron Maiden**) took their cues from biker aesthetics, with logos often being made up out of *ersatz* German Fraktur letters.<sup>2</sup>

 Here, I purposely decided to do a logo in the vein of those of **Iron Maiden** and **Judas Priest**, because I felt it'd make for an interesting comparison with specifically Teutonic (i.e. German) Thrash Metal logos, which can be found further down.
 The key words here: **industrial**, **tight**, and **laser-like**.